CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 ### _Note_
 This field can't be left blank if you're using a fulfillment generic.

-## Variant Grams
+## Variant Weight
-The weight of the product or variant in grams.
+The weight of the product or variant in __grams__.
 Do not add a unit of measurement, just the number.
+E.g. `200g` would be `200`.
+If you are using a different unit of measurement than grams, then supply it in the `Variant Weight Unit` column.

+## Variant Weight Unit (can be left blank)
+Convert the variant grams field to a different unit of measure by entering kg, g, oz, or lb.
+If this field is left blank, the weight will be uploaded as grams and then converted to your store's default weight unit.

 ### _Note_
 Proxy-Cart will always import and export weight in grams, even if you specify a different unit.
-You must use accurate weights if you intend to offer carrier-calculated shipping or use a third-party fulfillment service.
+You must use accurate weights if you intend to offer carrier-calculated shipping or use a fulfillment generics.

 ## Variant Inventory Tracker (can be left blank)
 Include your inventory tracking for this variant or product.
 Valid values include "shipwire", "amazon_marketplace_web", or blank if inventory is not tracked.